Support This Site

 Aye, and there's the rub!

 Actor Stephen Dorff (CECIL B. DEMENTED) plays Stephen Dorff as a vampire named Deacon.
 Not since LOST BOYS have we seen such a group of undead smart-asses.
-Seems the young ones were made into - not born as - vampires and are looked down upon by the upper caste born who are led by the delicate and elegant Dragonetti (Udo Kier: SUSPIRIA, END OF DAYS, MEGIDDO: The Omega Code 2).
+Seems the young ones were made into - not born as - vampires and are looked down upon Udo Kier: SUSPIRIA, END OF DAYS, MEGIDDO: The Omega Code 2, Masters of Horror: CIGARETTE BURNS).
 Bigotry in the ranks!

 This, of course means war, and that means more exploding bodies!